spdx/spdx-3-model/model/Licensing/Licensing.md

 This field is not intended to capture license information obtained from an external source, such as a package's website.
-Such information can be included, as needed, in the concludedLicense field.
+Such information can be included, as needed, in the hasConcludedLicense field.

 A hasDeclaredLicense may be expressed differently in practice for different types of Software Artifacts.
 For example: